bvandenbos/redis_feature_control/README.md

 Sometimes you depend on services.
 Sometimes these services go down.
-Sometimes you want to explicitly turn off services and have your app know the service is turned off or down.
+Sometimes you want to explicitly turn off services and have your app know the service is turned off.
 That way your app can display a pretty message to a user rather than trying a service and waiting for it to time out.
 Maybe your backend job depends on a service.
 When it notices it's disabled, it can sleep or delay that job to sometime in the future without having to test the service.